 Of course, hygiene and providing dust baths are a crucial part of the equation as well (we will touch on this later in the post)

-Below are my 5 top chinchilla care tips you need to be implementing as a chinchilla owner.
+Below are my 5 top chinchilla care tips that you need to be implementing as a chinchilla owner.

 All carry heavy importance and are listed in no particular order.

-My concern was that I would have readers who bail on the page before at least getting a small nugget of information to implement.
+I wanted to start with these tips, because my concern was that I would have readers who bail on the page before at least getting a small nugget of information to implement.